-- 5.3 If we consider that the matter should be dealt with under our fitness to practise procedures, we will inform you of this, and will send you further information about how those procedures work.
+- Where you have provided us with your contact details, we will acknowledge receipt of your concern in writing or by email within five days.
+The information you provide to us needs to include some factual detail, so we may also seek further information from you at this stage. - 5.2 When we have sufficient information, we will make a preliminary assessment of your concern. - 5.3 If we consider that the matter should be dealt with under our fitness to practise procedures, we will inform you of this, and will send you further information about how those procedures work.
 Please note that under our fitness to practise arrangements, we are not able to deal with concerns anonymously. - 5.4 If we decide that your concerns raise issues that the GOsC is not able to deal with, we may refer or signpost the matter to another body.
 We will inform you of this.
-Alternatively, we may provide you with details of the appropriate body to contact. - 5.5 If we consider that your concerns should be investigated under our whistle blowing policy, we will confirm this and provide you with an estimate of how long we think any investigation might take. - 5.6 Wherever possible, we will seek to inform you of the outcome of our investigation and any action we have taken or recommendations that we have made to third parties. - 5.7 The sorts of action that we can take in relation to your concern include: - a. adding your concerns to the information that we hold about institutions that the law requires us to approve, and using your information in deciding whether or not to renew our approval of them - b. raising your concerns directly with the institution or person if we consider this appropriate - c. undertaking visits to institutions that we approve under our legislation, and seeking information and documents from them - d. identifying learning points from your concerns and feeding these back to the organisations and individuals that we regulate, or amending our own policies and procedures - e. seeking further information about your concerns from other sources - f. if your concerns relate to an individual osteopath, dealing with the matter in accordance with our fitness to practise procedures - g. referring the matter to another regulator, official body or the police.
+Alternatively, we may provide you with details of the appropriate body to contact. - 5.5 If we consider that your concerns should be investigated under our whistleblowing policy, we will confirm this and provide you with an estimate of how long we think any investigation might take.

+- 5.6 Wherever possible, we will seek to inform you of the outcome of our investigation and any action we have taken or recommendations that we have made to third parties. - 5.7 The sorts of action that we can take in relation to your concern include: - a. adding your concerns to the information that we hold about education providers that the law requires us to approve, and using your information in deciding whether or not to renew our approval of them; - b. raising your concerns directly with the institution or person if we consider this appropriate; - c. undertaking visits to institutions that we approve under our legislation, and seeking information and documents from them; - identifying learning points from your concerns and feeding these back to the organisations and individuals that we regulate, or amending our own policies and procedures; - e. seeking further information about your concerns from other sources; - f. if your concerns relate to an individual osteopath, dealing with the matter in accordance with our fitness to practise procedures; - g. referring the matter to another regulator, official body or the police.